makers-mark/ZM-Chameleon/README.md

 - ### ```These next two settings are NOT recommended!!```
   - Option to store the User name and automatically fill it in on the login page
   - Same as above except this stores the password and fills it in
+  - The obfuscation user name option ^^ may be also handy when working around others.
   ---

 - ### Mouse Additions